 And speaking of linens…

-So that is it for now… I hope you’ve enjoyed some of these photos and are feeling encouraged to start or get back to that project that you’ve been wondering what to do with.
+So that is it for now… I hope you are enjoying some of these photos and feeling encouraged to start or get back to that project that you’ve been wondering what to do with.
 I always find that the creative work of others inspires me to try something new myself.

 For all our sakes, may the coming year bring us all closer to a world in which we care for each other, are respectful of our differences, and act as responsible custodians of this beautiful world.
 I send you my love and best wishes.